 ** Job titles are more and more translated into English, even though studies show that Germans are reluctant to apply for a job that is given in the ad as, say, "Key Account Manager".

-** The german verb "kontrollieren" is often wrongly used in the same context as the english "to control".
+** The German verb "kontrollieren" is often wrongly used in the same context as the English "to control".
 O.K. the words have some overlapping meaning, but there is a big difference.
-The german "kontrollieren" means to get information about something without influencing it (similar to "to check" or "to supervise"), usually verifinging if something is in the correct state.
-The english word "to control" may have that meaning, but in most cases it means to command/rule/drive something.
+The German "kontrollieren" means to get information about something without influencing it (similar to "to check" or "to supervise"), usually verifinging if something is in the correct state.
+The English word "to control" in most cases means to command/rule/drive something.
 This also increased heavily in recent years.
 The compound word "controlcharacter" is (correctly) translated to "Steuerzeichen" in a manual for a DOS-program, but may be translated to "kontrollcharakter" (verifying personality) in a manual for a Windows-programm.
-As a genral rule : If you translate the verb "to control" to german, then translate it to "steuern" and not to "kontrollieren".
+As a genral rule : If you translate the verb "to control" to German, then translate it to "steuern" and not to "kontrollieren".

-** Thought gratious english is very common used by german media or some uneducated people, there are very much language-purists in germany who see a serious menace in aglicisms and wrong syntax.
-Most people with at least some eduction or elder people are highly aggravated by the use of english words, syntax and pronounciation in german.
-This also spreads to names, someone who has an english name like Kevin, Justin is often considered to be white trash (even worse are AerithAndBob-names ), while having a germanic (or at least hebrew or roman) name is considered to be someone smart.
+** Though Gratious English is very often used by German media or some uneducated people, there are very much language-purists in Germany who see a serious menace in Anglicisms and wrong syntax.
+Most people with at least some eduction or elder people are highly aggravated by the use of English words, syntax and pronunciation in German.
+This also spreads to names, someone who has an English name like Kevin, Justin is often considered to be white trash (even worse are AerithAndBob-names ), while having a Germanic (or at least Hebrew or Roman) name is considered to be someone smart.
 This phenomenum even has even its own name : KEVINISMUS - the inability to give children a human name.
-Though the word Kevinism desents from the german Uncyclopedia, plenty serious media use the word in serious research about naming shemes.
+Though the word "Kevinism" comes from the German Uncyclopedia, the word is used in serious research about naming schemes.

 ** Around 2012, German merchants apparently conspired to introduce the word "Sale" for discounts and allowances, even though existing German terms such as "Angebot", "Aktion" or "Rabatt" aren't much longer.
 It was later mentioned on radio how somebody's boyfriend assumed "Sale" to be a hip brand.